Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Find out which place in Brussels made us this happy in our best restaurants in Belgium article

-For restaurants, we usually check reviews on Google Maps or TripAdvisor before heading out to a meal.
+This isn’t a case of the best restaurants only being in the capital.
+In Belgium, you’ll eat well everywhere.
+For restaurants, I usually check reviews on Google Maps or TripAdvisor before heading out to a meal.
+Usually it’s to find a good spot, but in Belgium, it just helps narrow it down.
 Make sure to make dinner reservations if you’re heading to a popular and centrally located restaurant.
 Our list of the best restaurants in Belgium can help you discover some fantastic options.

 You won’t have any trouble finding a great hotel in Belgium.
 You’ll have more trouble choosing the one out of many!